dinocv/kiddoverse-web-edition/README.md

 - Emoji-only chat
 - Parental dashboard
 - Themed worlds (space, ocean, medieval, future city, rainforest)
+- STEM learning quests
+- Installable as an app

 🎮 How to Play:
 Open `index.html` in any modern browser.